-Code Prefix When to use the code Sustainability and Climate Change 1A Code to be applied to all future housing developments in Tattenhall Parish to reduce water wastage and flood risk and tackle climate change.
-Landscape, Views and the Settlement Edge 2A Code to be applied where a housing development could impact upon views to the surrounding landscape.
+Code Prefix When to use the code Sustainability and Climate Change 1A Code to be applied to all future housing developments in Neighbourhood Plan Area to reduce water wastage and flood risk and tackle climate change.
+Views and the Settlement Edge 2A Code to be applied where a housing development could impact upon views to the surrounding landscape.
 2B Code to be applied where a housing development could impact upon views towards the villages and hamlets from the surrounding landscape.
 2C Code to be applied when a proposed housing development has the potential to restrict views to local landmarks.
 2D Code to be applied when a proposed housing development has the potential to impact on the transition space between the developed settlement area and the surrounding landscape.
 2E Code to be applied when a proposed housing development has the potential to have adverse visual impact on geological or landscape features within and outside the Neighbourhood Plan area.
 Building Design 3A Code to be applied when determining the height and scale of future housing developments.
 3B Code to be applied when determining the density of future housing development 3C Code to be applied when determining the material and detailing palette to be used in a housing development.
-Parking, Gardens and Boundary Treatments 4A Code to be applied when designing how parking will be provided within future housing developments.
-4B 4C 4D 4E Code to be applied when designing the back gardens of future housing developments.
-4F Code to be applied when selecting the boundary treatments to be used within future housing developments.
+Parking, Gardens, Boundary Treatments and Landscaping 4A 4B 4C 4D 4E Code to be applied when designing how parking will be provided within future housing developments.
+4F Code to be applied when designing the back gardens of future housing developments.
+4G Code to be applied when selecting the boundary treatments to be used within future housing developments.
+4F Code to be applied when considering the design and maintenance of landscaped areas.
 Privacy, Space and Natural Surveillance 5A Code to be applied when designing the space between dwellings in future housing developments.
 5B Code to be applied when designing the orientation of buildings and plots to ensure appropriate levels of security and surveillance are met.
+Commercial Development 6A Code to be applied to proposals submitted for commercial development within the Neighbourhood Area.